TULiberalArts/History/pages/research.md

 # meta-data variables
 title: Research
 description: >-
+  Conduct research at the Center for the Study of Force and Diplomacy (CENFAD), the Feinstein Center for American Jewish History, and the Center for Public History by studying History at Temple University’s College of Liberal Arts.
 keywords: 'research centers, feinstein, center for public history, cenfad'
 # custom variables
 sidebar: false